-McCarthy releases fundraising numbers in effort for GOP to win back House
+McCarthy releases fundraising distribution numbers in effort for GOP to win back House

 McCarthy's "Take Back The House" fundraising entity gave more than $5.5 million to the National Republican Congressional Committee (NRCC), $4 million to individual GOP members and nearly $2 million to state parties in the first quarter of 2021, Fox News has learned.

 The money giveaway is part of McCarthy's ongoing effort to assist members of Congress who recently won tight elections, including some in the history-making GOP freshman class.
-If he's successful, he'll replace Speaker Nancy Pelosi, D-Calif., as the next speaker of the House.
+If his efforts are successful, he'll replace Speaker Nancy Pelosi, D-Calif., as the next speaker of the House.

 KEVIN MCCARTHY FUNDRAISING TOPS $103M IN RACE TO TAKE BACK THE HOUSE